rafihilmyy/Retail_Sales_Analysis/README.md

-# Retail_Sales_Analysis
-This project develops a probability model to predict sales and evaluate uncertainty based on retail data.

-Retail Sales Prediction with Probability Models
+# Retail Sales Prediction with Probability Models

-This project aims to develop a probability model to predict sales outcomes and evaluate uncertainty using data from a global retail store.
-The analysis utilizes historical sales data over 4 years, covering product categories like Furniture, Office Supplies, and Electronics.
-Key insights include identifying best-selling products, peak sales periods, and customer segmentation.
+This project develops a probability model to predict future sales outcomes and assess uncertainty using historical data from a global retail store.
+The dataset spans 4 years and includes product categories such as Furniture, Office Supplies, and Electronics.
+The analysis aims to uncover insights like best-selling products, peak sales periods, and customer segmentation.

-Objectives
+### Objectives
+* Sales Prediction

-Sales Prediction: Use probability distributions and simulations to predict future sales.
+Utilize probability distributions and simulations to forecast future sales.

+* Uncertainty Evaluation

-Uncertainty Evaluation: Evaluate uncertainty through variance and confidence intervals.
+Assess uncertainty through variance and confidence intervals.

+* Data Insights

-Data Insights: Identify best-selling products, peak sales periods, and customer segmentation based on geographical and product category data.
+Identify best-selling products, peak sales periods, and customer segments based on geographic and product data.

-Steps Involved
+### Steps Involved

-1. Data Cleaning & Preparation
+**1. Data Cleaning & Preparation**
-Data Understanding: Explore the dataset, clean the data, and ensure consistency.
+* Data Understanding -> Explore, clean, and ensure data consistency.
-Data Transformation: Convert data types (e.g., dates to datetime, Postal Code to String).
+* Data Transformation -> Convert data types (e.g., dates to datetime, Postal Codes to strings).

-2. Probability Models & Simulations
+**2. Probability Models & Simulations**
-Simulation using Random Variables: Generate probability distributions and simulate possible sales outcomes for each region.
+* Simulating Sales Outcomes -> Generate probability distributions to simulate future sales scenarios for different regions.
-Prediction: Use the mean of the simulated outcomes to predict expected sales, then calculate variance and confidence intervals to assess uncertainty.
+* Prediction -> Calculate the mean of simulated outcomes as predicted sales, and evaluate uncertainty using variance and confidence intervals.

-3. Analysis and Insights
+**3. Analysis & Insights**
-Best-Selling Products: Group products by name, count total sales, and rank by highest sales volume.
+* Best-Selling Products -> Group products by name and rank them by total sales volume.
-Peak Sales Periods: Group sales data by time periods (daily, weekly, monthly, yearly) and identify the periods with the highest sales.
+* Peak Sales Periods -> Group sales data by time periods (daily, weekly, monthly, yearly) to identify peak sales intervals.
-Customer & Geographical Segmentation: Analyze sales based on customer segments and geographic regions.
+* Customer & Geographic Segmentation -> Segment sales by customer type and geographic location for deeper insights.

-4. Descriptive Statistics
+**4. Descriptive Statistics**
-Sales Distribution: Analyze the distribution of sales, identifying skewness and outliers.
+* Sales Distribution -> Analyze the sales distribution to identify skewness, outliers, and anomalies.
-Statistical Insights: Compare historical averages and variances with simulated outcomes.
+* Statistical Comparison -> Compare historical averages and variances with simulated predictions for validation.